 Flashings are used to prevent moisture from entering a cavity or penetrating between two surfaces.
 Their design is purposefully made to direct water away from windows, doors and foundation walls.
 Constant exposure to moisture over time can start to corrode the flashing, as they are most commonly made of a metal.
 As the metal begins to retain moisture, corrosion begins to form to deteriorate the surrounding materials.

 Slow corrosion or damage to the brickwork compromises the structural integrity of a building, which creates greater opportunities for falling debris and crumbling structures.
-Water damage and retention from damaged cavity flashings can lead to further damage to surrounding brickwork, which can lead to expensive and nasty damages.
+Water retention from damaged cavity flashings can lead to further damage to surrounding brickwork, which can lead to expensive repairs being required.

 No job is too large or too small for our skilled and knowledgeable team.
 If you suspect brickwork or flashings are in need of repair, we provide the following services: